I was diagnosed with inflammatory breast cancer on October 20th, 2010, four days before my thirtieth birthday.

 I have 2 adorable daughters and a fantastic husband.

-I have an amazing network of family and friends.
+I have an amazing network of family and friends that we call Carnation Nation.

 I have a full-time job that I did not quit.